^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Thyroidectomy is a surgical operation to remove one of the body's most important endocrine glands, the thyroid gland (glandula thyreoidea).
-The volume of surgical intervention - removal of part or all of the gland - depends on the specific diagnosis.
+Thyroidectomy is a surgical operation to remove one of the most important endocrine glands of the body - the thyroid gland (glandula thyreoidea).
+The extent of surgical intervention - removal of part or all of the gland - depends on the specific diagnosis.
 [1]

 Indications for the procedure

-• with malignant tumors, that is, thyroid cancer - differentiated, medullary, follicular, papillary, anaplastic, as well as adenocarcinoma;[2]
+• In malignant tumors, that is thyroid cancer - differentiated, medullary, follicular, papillary, anaplastic, and adenocarcinoma; [2]

-• in case of metastases in the thyroid gland of tumors of other localization;
+• in case of metastases to the thyroid gland of tumors of other localization;

-• in the presence of diffuse toxic goiter (Graves' disease) of a multinodular nature, leading to the development of thyrotoxicosis.
+• in the presence of diffuse toxic goiter (bazedema) of multinodular character, leading to the development of thyrotoxicosis.
 Goiter excision is also called strumectomy;

-• patients with follicular adenoma of the thyroid gland or a large cystic formation that makes breathing and swallowing difficult.
+• patients with follicular thyroid adenoma or a large cystic mass that makes breathing and swallowing difficult.

 Preparation

-Preparation for such operations begins from the moment a decision is made about its necessity.
-It is clear that in order to establish an appropriate diagnosis, each patient underwent a comprehensive examination of the thyroid gland (with aspiration biopsy) and examination of regional lymph nodes.
+Preparation for such surgeries starts from the moment the decision on its necessity is made.
+It is clear that in order to make an appropriate diagnosis, each patient underwent a comprehensive examination of the thyroid gland (with aspiration biopsy) and examination of regional lymph nodes.

-It is also important to determine the location of the parathyroid glands , since their localization may be non-orthotopic (they may be located at the top of the back of the thyroid gland or far from the neck - in the mediastinum).
+It is also important to determine the location of parathyroid glands, as their localization may be non-orthotopic (they may be located at the top of the posterior thyroid gland or far from the neck - in the mediastinum).
 An ultrasound or CT scan of the neck is performed.

-Before the planned removal of the thyroid gland (complete or partial), the condition of the heart and lungs should be checked using an electrocardiogram and chest x-ray.
-Blood tests are taken: general, biochemical, clotting.
-The doctor makes recommendations regarding the medications taken by the patient (some medications are temporarily canceled).
+Before the planned removal of the thyroid (complete or partial), the condition of the heart and lungs must be checked - with the help of an electrocardiogram and chest X-ray.
+Blood tests are taken: general, biochemical, for coagulation.
+The doctor gives recommendations on the medications taken by the patient (some drugs are temporarily canceled).

-The last meal before the operation, on the recommendation of anesthesiologists, should be at least 10 hours before it starts.
+The last meal before surgery, as recommended by anesthesiologists, should be at least 10 hours before the operation.

 Who to contact?